-A significant proportion of our research could be carried out by hand, but then we would be left with little time to think through its results and attempt new approaches.
-The time we are able to save for ourselves by using digital tools can be used to prioritize the investigation of new ways to explore textual traditions.
-Additionally, we also save time for those who would use our work in their own research.
-The methods we employ work, but they take time to learn and effort to understand.
-I have tried to give a detailed account not only of why we do it but how, so scholars interested in testing these approaches might be encouraged to try them.
+A significant proportion of this research could be carried out by hand, but then one would be left with little time to think through its results and attempt new approaches.
+The time saved by using digital tools can serve to prioritize the investigation of new ways of exploring textual traditions.
+Additionally, others benefit from the project's work which they can employ in their own research.
+The methods employed by the Canterbury Tales Project work, but they take time to learn and effort to understand.
+I have tried to give a detailed account not only of why the project takes these approaches but of how the methods work, so scholars interested in testing these approaches might be encouraged to try them.

 A future avenue of exploration would be on the application of software that solves some of the problems with MP, namely agreement by coincidence; T-REX reputedly does this, but it remains to be tested with textual data.
 Given my experience with other bioinformatics software, I feel confident that this exploration, if successful, might push our understanding of contaminated textual traditions.
-However, we will need to evaluate the quality of the results, particularly whether said results are good enough to warrant the effort of presenting the data in a different format, learning how to use the new software, and fully understanding its underlying model.
+However, it is essential to evaluate the quality of the results, particularly whether said results are good enough to warrant the effort of presenting the data in a different format, learning how to use the new software, and fully understanding its underlying model.

 All of this work, from the decisions as to what to transcribe and how to encode the text, passing through the processes of regularization and alignment, to every minute setting on how we express our data, are critical acts and require editorial judgement.
-Every single one of those interpretive acts has put us closer to the possibility of presenting critically edited texts.
+Every single one of those interpretive acts places us closer to the possibility of presenting critically edited texts.
 The CantApp: General Prologue (Chaucer 2020; see also Bordalejo et al. 2020) contains our first edited text, a reader's edition.
-While working on it, I kept a separate record of the readings I would use in the production of a critical edition because I knew the time for including them as part of the Canterbury Tales Project editions was near.
+While working on it, I kept a separate record of the readings I would use in the production of a critical edition because I knew the time for including them as part of the Canterbury Tales Project work was near.
 Some might consider the inclusion of a critical text in our editions unnecessary because these editions present the differences between documents.
 However, this would only be right if our understanding of a critical text was "traditional."